jetfontanilla/rx-countdown/README.md

 ## Usage

-using RxCountDown as a state container
+using RxCountDown as a state container - if you need to query the internal state of the countdown object at a set interval
 ```javascript
 var RxCountDown = require("rx-countdown");
 var intervalId;